daryllxd/lifelong-learning/self-improvement/how-to-win-friends-and-influence-people.md

 *The only way I can get you to do anything is by giving you what you want.*

-Dr. Dewey said that the deepest urge in human nature is "the desire to be important."
-Remember that phrase: "the desire to be important."
-It is significant.
-You are going to hear a lot about it in this book.
+*Dr. Dewey said that the deepest urge in human nature is "the desire to be important."*

 Lincoln once began a letter saying: "Everybody likes a compliment."
 William James said: "The deepest principle in human nature is the craving to be appreciated."
 He didn't speak, mind you, of the "wish" or the "desire" or the "longing" to be appreciated.
 He said the "craving" to be appreciated.